4 Min Read

 If you stop accepting her verbal abuse, one of two things will have to happen.
 Either she will change and stop being abusing you, or your relationship will change and potentially end.

 How do you begin to stop tolerating verbal abuse?
-In many small and large ways you send the message "I won't accept it anymore."
+In many small and large ways you send the message, ‘I won't accept it anymore.’
 Here are a few examples:

-- Walk away, hang up the phone, or leave the house when you're being verbally abused
+- Walk away, hang up the phone, or leave the house when you're being verbally abused.

-- Tell her how you feel when she speaks to you like that and then follow that up by doing one of above
+- Tell her how you feel when she speaks to you like that and then follow that up by doing one of above.

 Sadly, a lot of people just accept the abuse and don't ever do the hard work to force change.
 I hope that's not you.
-For the best interests and happiness of you, your wife, your kids and family, I hope you'll start today to stop accepting being verbally abused.
+For the best interests and happiness of you, your wife, and your kids and family, I hope you'll start today to stop accepting being verbally abused.

 If you can relate to Willie’s story, then you too need to follow my advice and find a way to stop taking the verbal abuse.
 Things won’t get better on their own, you'll need to initiate the change.